nestorandrespe/bitsolweb/content/archihub-en.md

 # What is Archihub?

 ### ArchiHUB is a Colombian open source application that seeks to weave narratives through the systematization of information, either with institutional documents, historical archives or natural data.
+Check out the [repository](https://github.com/Archihub-App) and the [oficial documentation](https://archihub-app.github.io/archihub.github.io/en/) to know more!

 ![UI](/images/archihub/presentacion_01.png)